M4RZB4Ni/Clean-Arch-with-Kotlin-and-Jetpack/README.md

    <img height="250" src="https://user-images.githubusercontent.com/80427734/147891822-5cd34c80-8dca-4d34-8278-2aa3bf36913f.png"/>
 </p>

-<h1 align="center"> Jet Rorty Android </h1>
+<h1 align="center"> Clean Architecture Android </h1>

-Android Clean Architecture in Rorty is a sample project that presents modern, approach to [Android](https://www.android.com/) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack.
+Android Clean Architecture is a sample project that presents modern, approach to [Android](https://www.android.com/) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack.

 The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android application architecture that is modular, scalable, maintainable and testable.
 This application may look simple, but it